Print Version [PDF]

 Educational Standards. (online)

-This is a website of the Social Science, Health, and Education Library.
-It provides resources and links to sites that define educational standards in different levels and areas.
-Pages that make up the site are General Standards, State Standards, Subject Standards, Teaching Standards and Resources.
-The Resources page also provides call numbers and location for items that the University of Illinois Library owns.
+Created by the Social Sciences, Health, and Education Library.
+Provides resources and links to sites that define educational standards in different levels and areas, such as General Standards, State Standards, Subject Standards, Teaching Standards and Resources.
+The Resources page also provides call numbers and location for items that the University of Illinois at Urbana-Champaign Library owns.

 National Curriculum Standards for Social Studies: A Framework for Teaching, Learning, and Assessment.
 2010.

 This revision of the 1994 standards aims to provide “a framework for teaching, learning, and assessment in social studies” for K-12 classrooms, incorporating digital literacies and current educational theories into the previous model.
 The standards are organized around ten themes, including culture; time, continuity, and change; and civic ideals and practices.
 Sections focus on themes, educational goals, and needs of early grades, middle grades, and high school learners, with examples of classroom activities.
-Includes two appendices on essential skills and democratic values, as well as a supplemental article on building social understanding.
+Includes two appendices on essential skills and democratic values, and an article on building social understanding.

 Principles and Standards for School Mathematics.
 2000.